 The loans and credit commitments balance in stage 3 (non-performing) is represented by those loans and credit commitments which are in default.
 A default occurs when the NZ Banking Group considers that the customer is unlikely to repay its credit obligations in full, irrespective of recourse by the NZ Banking Group to actions such as realising security, or the customer is more than 90 days past due on any material credit obligation.
-This definition of default is aligned to the Reserve Bank regulatory definition of default.
+This definition of default is aligned to the Reserve Bank regulatory definition of default except for customers' exposures availing COVID-19 assistance, which follow the supplementary guidelines provided by the Reserve Bank for regulatory capital and the IASB guidance for provisioning.

-The determination of the provision for expected credit losses is one of the NZ Banking Group's critical accounting assumptions and estimates.
-Details of this and the NZ Banking Group's accounting policy for the provision for expected credit losses are discussed in Notes 6 and 12 along with the total provision for expected credit losses on loans and credit commitments and the total for those loans and credit commitments that are considered non-performing (i.e. stage 3).
+The determination of the provision for ECL is one of the NZ Banking Group's critical accounting assumptions and estimates.
+Details of this and the NZ Banking Group's accounting policy for the provision for ECL are discussed in Notes 6 and 12 along with the total provision for ECL on loans and credit commitments and the total for those loans and credit commitments that are considered non-performing (i.e. stage 3).